Why is My Toilet Seat Turning Blue: 4 Possible Reasons

 Cleaning Up the Blue Toilet Seat Stains

 Blue toilet seats can be unsightly and unsettling to look at.
-If you want to try and remove the blue stain, you need to use some heavy-duty cleaners.
-The bad news is that many people report being unable to fully remove the blue color from the toilet seat once it sets in.
+If you want to remove the blue stain, use heavy-duty cleaners.
+The bad news is that many people cannot fully remove the blue color from the toilet seat once it sets in.
 That is because the color is likely connected to bacteria, bodily fluids, or hormones which can make it extremely hard to dislodge.

-If you cannot get the color out of your toilet seat, do not be discouraged.
+Do not be discouraged if you cannot get the color out of your toilet seat.
 You are not alone.
-Plenty of people have struggled to remove the blue color from their toilet seats once it appears.
+Many people have struggled to remove the blue color from their toilet seats once it appears.
 In some cases, it might be necessary to change the toilet seat completely.

 - How Much Room Do You Need for a Toilet?

 - How Does a Toilet Fill Valve Work?